rccyx/vault-mcp/README.md

 ## How the Server Works

 1. You launch the server either locally or inside a container with a Vault token.
-2. An MCP client (Cursor, Claude Desktop, custom agents) connects over stdio or HTTP, depending on how you run it.
+2. An MCP client (Cursor, Claude Desktop, custom agents) connects over stdio.
 3. The client calls tools like `create_secret` or `create_policy`; the server validates the payload, forwards it to Vault, and returns structured responses.
 4. Resource requests such as `vault://secrets` list data-driven content that the client can browse or feed into follow-up prompts.
 5. Prompt handlers like `generate_policy` help you synthesize Vault-ready HCL from natural-language intents.